×

 7. Having Real Menus

 Years ago, QR codes teamed up with Covid to bring digital menus…and we want the real thing back.
-Apps shouldn’t hide restaurant specials and we certainly don’t need another reason to be on our phones.
+Apps shouldn’t hide restaurant specials, and we certainly don’t need another reason to be on our phones.
+Not to mention, they don't even make sense!

 8. Basic Manners

-Say what you like about boomers, they have basic manners.
+Say what you like about boomers, but at least they have basic manners.
 A simple “please” or a genuine “thank you” goes a long way, yet manners are far and few between nowadays.
+Even something like removing your sunglasses indoors isn't as prominent as it used to be.

 9. No Public Pajamas